MLB Free Agents might break contract recordsCommercial Content | 21+ | T&Cs Apply

 Manny Machado is one particular name drawing headlines after he went to the World Series in his first season with the Los Angeles Dodgers, while Bryce Harper’s six-year spell as a Washington National could be about to reach its end.

 What’s more, now is as good a time as any to celebrate the most lucrative contracts in MLB history, being that it’s around the anniversary of Alex Rodriguez signing his 10-year, $275 million dollar deal with the New York Yankees.
+It is only fair that you also celebrate with a betMGM bonus code.

 To this day, that sum stands as the largest any baseball team has ever paid to sign a free agent.
 And not only that, but the only person who can even come within 10% of matching that figure is—A-Rod himself: